SoftFluent/CodeFluent-Entities-Documentation/addins/official_aspects.md

 *Note: This aspect does not support entities with composite or object keys.*

+Pick the **SoftFluent.TextSearch.xml** file into the CodeFluent Entities installation directory.

 ## HierarchyDeepLoad Aspect
 ## AssociationManage Aspect
 ## AutoFormattable Aspect